 While considerations of air lifts and supply stocking are aspects of CMI Leisure's services, it also deals with simpler but equally important necessities such as keeping up to date with big-picture trends in food and service.
 Celebrity chefs are currently in demand, as is having high-quality and creative menus and restaurant options:

 "People want more choices.
 They don't want to go to the same dining hall every night."

-CMI Leisure provides total hotel operation solutions on board, including food and beverages, housekeeping, administration, dining rooms, logistics and human resources.
+CMI Leisure provides total hotel operation solutions on board, including food and beverages, housekeeping, administration, dining rooms, human resources, spa services, and much more.
 While the company offers the complete service package, it can also assist clients with modular or segmented approaches.

 "We can break it down into each function," Wertanzl says.
 "We have been approached by companies that just don't like the logistics part because it gives the biggest headaches, for example, so we take care of that.

 "We also consult on new ship designs and concepts.
 A company may approach us to build a new expedition or small ship, for example, meaning we will be partners from the start, which is great, because often we have to take over something that has some flaws.
 If we start at the beginning of the process, it is easier to co-create with the ship owners or operators."